A 3 week New Zealand road trip from Auckland to Christchurch

 Eat:

-There’s enough to do in Rotorua to fill at least two days.
-The town is somewhat touristy — and yes it does smell — but there is a great combination of Maori culture and geothermal activity to explore.
+There’s enough to do in Rotorua to fill a whole day (or even two, if you want to spend more time here).
+There is a great combination of Maori culture and geothermal activity to explore.

-Wai O Tapu is the thermal park to visit for the champagne pool, the stunning green and orange pool
+Wai O Tapu is a thermal park home to the champagne pool, the stunning green and orange pool.

-Don’t miss: Secret Spot hot tubs is a relaxing place to hang out in a hot tub.
-They also offer Shinny Dips, which is basically a foot hot tub you can enjoy with a drink.
+Don’t miss: Secret Spot hot tubs is a relaxing place to hang out in a hot tub. in the evening They also offer Shinny Dips, which is basically a foot hot tub you can enjoy with a drink.

 Drive from Rotorua to Taupo: 1 hour